baeseungyou/baeseungyou/README.md

 # **Introducing myself** 🌠
 ### 💻*I'm a Hallym university sophomore(2학년) student studying development in South Korea.* 🧑‍🎓
 I'm major in Contact IT and Big Data.
+I'm very interested in game development Among them, interested in developing console games and PC games.
+When I was young, I ended service now, but I played Nexon's Everplanet game impressively.
+My final goal is to make a similar game, if not the same as the game.

 ### *Contact Me* <p>
 <a href="https://mail.google.com/mail"><img src="https://img.shields.io/badge/Gmail-EA4335?style=flat-square&logo=Gmail&logoColor=white"/></a>